Last updated on 24 March 2022

 Fever before Turkish Hamam

-When it was time to go for Turkish Hamam, he felt feverish at the end of the day.
+When it was time to go for Turkish Hamam, he felt feverish.
 Fortunately, the sun showed mercy, so we sat and rested for a while, listening to the prayers at the square with hot tea.
 By night his fever increased.
 Without Our host Ali’s hot soup, rice and chicken, he would have struggled to sleep.
 The fever was so intense that he struggled to get off the bed to go to the washroom.

 The third-day plan was to explore modern Istanbul.
 With a flight to catch in the following early morning, it could have been a gamble to go out on the street again to feel more of Istanbul.
 Instead, we spent time at Ali’s home and short walks in Fatih with more Turkish tea.